saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

    <img src={useBaseUrl('img/api-fortress/2022/04/how-to-body-object.png')} alt="object in body.jpg"/>

-4. Now we can proceed with the test.
+4. Now proceed with the test.

 ## Creating a New Structure to Add as a Body